JJ/granada-off/text/roundabouts.md

-# The art of the roundabouts.
+# The art of the roundabouts

 A roundabout is a convenient way of distributing traffic among three or more roads, right?
 Wrong.
 In Spain, roundabouts have been elevated